AnirudhIV/GEO_auditor/README.md

-answered), and basic heading structure (a parseability signal for any extraction pipeline, including an LLM's). *Note: an oft-repeated "44% of citations come from the first 30% of a page" stat is widely attributed to Zyppy online — we went looking for the source, couldn't trace it to anything they actually published, and dropped it rather than cite a number we couldn't verify.
-Citing research we can't stand behind would undermine the entire premise of an evidence-based tool.*
+answered), and basic heading structure (a parseability signal for any extraction pipeline, including an LLM's). *Note: an oft-repeated "44% of citations come from the first 30% of a page" stat is widely attributed to Zyppy online — I went looking for the source, couldn't trace it to anything they actually published, and dropped it rather than cite a number I couldn't verify.
+Citing research I can't stand behind would undermine the entire premise of an evidence-based tool.*

-### What we deliberately did not build, and why
+### What I deliberately did not build, and why

 - **Actually querying ChatGPT/Perplexity/Claude live and checking if the business gets mentioned.** This is the most obvious thing to build, and we